Visits to St. Peter's Basilica in Rome

 Pope Francis| ©Ashwin Vaswani

 It is quite difficult to meet the Pope in the Basilica by chance.
-His schedule for masses and public audiences is quite strict and he is never spontaneously in the Basilica unless there is a special mass, such as the Midnight or Easter Mass.
+His schedules for masses and public audiences are quite strict and he is never spontaneously in the Basilica unless there is a special mass, such as the Midnight or Easter Mass.

-Of course, if you feel like seeing the Pope in person, you can always join his Sunday Audience, the Angelus, or the Wednesday Blessing.
+However, if you feel like seeing the Pope in person, you can always book tickets for the Papal Audience, the Angelus, or the Wednesday Blessing.
 These events always take place in St. Peter's Square and are usually open to everyone, although you will usually have to go through security checks to enter the Square.

 Book tickets for the papal audience